Historical Glossary

 Ukrainian Central Rada [Ukrainska Tsentralna Rada] – a body established in March 1917 in Kyiv, consisting of representatives of various Ukrainian political parties and other organisations, which evolved into the parliament of the Ukrainian People’s Republic.
 It was dissolved in April 1918 when the government of Hetman Pavlo Skoropadskyi took power. more

-Ukrainian Free University [Ukrainskyi Vilnyi Universytet] – an émigré Ukrainian academic institution established in January 1921 in Vienna, Austria, and transferred to Prague, Czechoslovakia, later that year.
-After the 1945 Soviet occupation of Czechoslovakia it was abolished and re-established in Munich, Germany. more
+Ukrainian Free University [Ukrainskyi Vilnyi Universytet] – a Ukrainian émigré academic institution established in January 1921 in Vienna, Austria, and transferred to Prague, Czechoslovakia, later that year.
+After the 1945 Soviet occupation of Czechoslovakia it was abolished and re-established in Munich, Germany, where it exists to the present day. more

 Ukrainian Galician Army [Ukrainska halytska armiia] – the army of the Western Ukrainian People's Republic, established in November 1918.
-In February 1920 it was absorbed into the Soviet Red Army and became the Red Ukrainian Galician Army.
-At the end of April 1920 it ceased to exist. more
+It ceased to exist at the end of April 1920. more

 Ukrainian Insurgent Army [Ukrainska Povstanska Armiia] – a Ukrainian resistance army, organised in 1942-3, which fought mainly against Soviet and German forces in Western Ukraine.
 It was disbanded in 1949 but some of its units continued operating underground in Soviet Ukraine until the mid-1950s. more